ElektraInitiative/libelektra/doc/tutorials/specification-language.md

 type = boolean
 ```

+To integrate a configuration into the key database, we mount it by using the property `mountpoint` in the configuration specification.
-This could then be mounted into the spec namespace with the following command:
+This will be mounted into the spec namespace with the following command:

 ```shell script
 kdb mount </absolute/path/to/ini/file.ini> spec/tests ni